Photo: Lieselotte van der Meijs

 Your choices you make every day make a difference.
 One simple thing you can do to reduce your carbon footprint is to eat less meat.

 Different foodstuffs produce different environmental and climate impacts.
-Vegetarian food generally has a lower climate impact than meat, fish and poultry.
+Plant-based food generally has a lower climate impact than meat, dairy products, fish and poultry.

 • Consume less meat: The most climate-smart food is vegetarian.